Sparse Reward Subsystem in Large Language Models: Transferability Across Different Datasets: More IoU Curves

 \section{Transferability Across Different Datasets: More IoU Curves}

 In this section, we provide additional evidence regarding the transferability of value neurons across different datasets.
-As illustrated in Figure~\ref{fig:transfer_dataset_1} and Figure~\ref{fig:transfer_dataset_2}, we utilize layer 2 and layer 4 of the \texttt{Qwen-2.5-14B-SimpleRL-Zoo} model and compute pairwise IoU curves as a function of the pruning ratio for the GSM8K, MATH500, Minerva Math, ARC, and MMLU STEM datasets.
-We then plot the average of all these pairwise curves.
+As illustrated in Figure~\ref{fig:transfer_dataset_1}, we utilize layer 2 and layer 4 of the Qwen-2.5-14B-SimpleRL-Zoo model and compute pairwise IoU curves as a function of the pruning ratio for the GSM8K, MATH500, and ARC datasets.
 In these results, the IoU curves for any two datasets consistently exceed the random baseline.
 Furthermore, the observation that many IoU curves exhibit a significant upward trend as the pruning ratio approaches 1 remains valid for these layers as well.